apiflask/apiflask/docs/configuration.md

 ### AUTO_SERVERS

+!!! warning "Version >= 1.2.1"

+    This configuration variable was added in the [version 1.2.1](/changelog/#version-121).

 Enable or disable auto servers (`openapi.servers`) generation from the request context.

 It's useful when you are running the API behind a reverse proxy with a URL prefix.